FlagOpen/FlagEmbedding/LM_Cocktail/README.md

 - Examples Data for dataset from FLAN: [./llm_examples.json]()
 - MMLU dataset: https://huggingface.co/datasets/cais/mmlu (use the example in dev set to do in-context learning)

-You can use these models and our code to produce a new model and evlaute its performance using Use the [llm-embedder script](https://github.com/FlagOpen/FlagEmbedding/blob/master/FlagEmbedding/llm_embedder/docs/evaluation.md) as following:
+You can use these models and our code to produce a new model and evaluate its performance using the [llm-embedder script](https://github.com/FlagOpen/FlagEmbedding/blob/master/FlagEmbedding/llm_embedder/docs/evaluation.md) as following:
 ```
 # for 30 tasks from FLAN
 torchrun --nproc_per_node 8 -m evaluation.eval_icl \